acoursey3/transformers-project/README.md

 **Research question:** *Will an LSTM outperform a Transformer model on audio classification when the dataset size is small?*

-- We explore this question and find ...
+- We explore this question and find that the Transformer model outperforms the LSTM in terms of generalization abilities regardless of the dataset size.

 ## Method and Results